Great Molasses Flood: Area today

 United States Industrial Alcohol did not rebuild the tank.
 The property formerly occupied by the molasses tank and the North End Paving Company became a yard for the Boston Elevated Railway (predecessor to the Massachusetts Bay Transportation Authority).
 It is now the site of a city-owned recreational complex, officially named Langone Park, featuring a Little League Baseball field, a playground, and bocce courts.
 Immediately to the east is the larger Puopolo Park, with additional recreational facilities.

 A small plaque at the entrance to Puopolo Park, placed by the Bostonian Society, commemorates the disaster.
 The plaque, titled "Boston Molasses Flood", reads:

 The accident has since become a staple of local culture, not only for the damage the flood brought, but also for the sweet smell that filled the North End for decades after the disaster.
 According to journalist Edwards Park, "The smell of molasses remained for decades a distinctive, unmistakable atmosphere of Boston."

 On January 15, 2019, for the 100th anniversary of the event, a ceremony was held in remembrance.
 Ground-penetrating radar was used to identify the exact location of the tank from 1919.
 The concrete slab base for the tank remains in place approximately 20 in below the surface of the baseball diamond at Langone Park.
 Attendees of the ceremony stood in a circle marking the edge of the tank.
 The 21 names of those who died in, or as a result of, the flood were read aloud.

-Cultural influences

 Many laws and regulations governing construction were changed as a direct result of the disaster, including requirements for oversight by a licensed architect and civil engineer.

-One of the DUKW amphibious tourist vehicles operated by Boston Duck Tours has been named 'Molly Molasses' in remembrance of the event, per the firm's practice of naming their DUKWs after famous Boston locations, events, and other bits of local culture.

-The Great Molasses Flood was also the theme of the 2019 MIT Mystery Hunt.

-A song called "The Great Molasses Disaster" appears on the album The Dukes of Alhazred by the rock band The Darkest of the Hillside Thickets.

-The song "Molasses" appeared on the 1985 album We the People by the Maine-based group Schooner Fare.

-A book called I Survived the Great Molasses Flood, 1919 was written by the author Lauren Tarshis as part of the I Survived children's historical fiction book series.

-The song "Sweet Bod" from the album Spirit Phone (2016) by Lemon Demon was described on the album's commentary track to have originally combined the legend of the mellified man with the true events of the molasses flood, but the lyrics were rewritten so as not to be insensitive to the victims of the disaster.

-The song "All Hands" from the album Palimpsest (2020) by Protest The Hero references the flood from the perspective of one of the victims.

-Comedy Central's Drunk History included a retelling of the story.